 Bridge Mountain is one of the most rewarding and strenuous Red Rock Canyon hikes.

 How to get to Bridge Mountain: Drive along the scenic loop until you get to the Willow Springs turnout.
-From there, you should follow the paved road until it turns into the dirt road (you will need a high-clearance vehicle) and continue for about 5 miles.
-You will find a small parking area on the right side and a sign marking the beginning of the trail.
+From there, follow the paved road until it turns into the dirt road (you will need a high-clearance vehicle) and continue for about 5 miles.
+You will find a parking area on the right side and a sign marking the beginning of the trail.

 8. Rainbow Mountain Loop Trail